GLSmith155/explorehealthtoday/README.md

 This repository is currently the frontend design and React components of a fullstack app project.
-Currently the Java Spring backend is being build before packaging both together through my VM Linux server with Tomcat 10.
+Currently the Java Spring backend is being built before packaging both together through my VM Linux server with Tomcat 10.